 Research at HPI

-HPI Research School: the Graduate School of the Hasso Plattner Institute
+HPI Research Schools: the Graduate Schools of the Hasso Plattner Institute

 The strength of the research at Hasso Plattner Institute is evidenced in its doctoral program.
-PhD students can earn their degree in different fields as well as in the interdisciplinary HPI Research School for "Service-Oriented Systems Engineering".The Research Training Groups of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) are the model for all HPI professors to jointly supervise talented doctoral and postdoctoral students.
-The main research interest lies in the different perspectives of the topic "Service-Oriented Systems Engineering".
-The HPI Research School has branchesoffices at the University of Cape Town (South Africa), the Technion Haifa (Israel) and Nanjing University (China) and offers fellowships to students every year.
+PhD students can earn their degree in different fields as well as in the interdisciplinary HPI Research Schools for "Service-Oriented Systems Engineering" and "Data Science an Engineering".The Research Training Groups of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) are the model for all HPI professors to jointly supervise talented doctoral and postdoctoral students.
+The main research interest lies in the different perspectives of "Service-Oriented Systems Engineering" as well as "Data Science and Engineering".
+The HPI Research Schools have their branchesoffices at the University of Cape Town (South Africa), the Technion Haifa (Israel) and Nanjing University (China) and offers fellowships to students every year.